-Another source relates that in 1629, Franciscan friars planted the first vineyard (for sacramental wine) in New Mexico in defiance to Spanish law prohibiting the growing of grapes for wine in the new world.
+Sources relates that in 1629, Franciscan friars planted the first vineyard (for sacramental wine) in New Mexico in defiance to Spanish law prohibiting the growing of grapes for wine in the new world.
 Those first wines were planted on the east bank of the Rio Grande slightly north of the village of present day San Antonio by Fray Gracia de Zuniga, a Franciscan monk.
-Despite conflicting accounts, one fact appears incontrovertible–New Mexico is the oldest wine-making region in the country.
+Despite conflicting accounts, one fact appears incontrovertible–New Mexico is among the oldest wine-making regions in the country.

 Today the fruit of the vine is cultivated in more than 5,000 acres throughout the Rio Grande valley.
 St. Clair Winery, situated in the fecund Mimbres Valley is the state’s largest winery.
 Thanks to day and night time temperature variances that can range by as much as 30 degrees and a growing elevation of 4,500 feet, the winery is reputed to grow some of the best grapes in New Mexico.
 Forty different types of grapes produce several award-winning wines including Cabernet Sauvignon, Zinfandel and Syrah.

 The Deming-based winery sits on several hundred acres and has a 500,000 gallon capacity distributed among seventy different wines under eight labels.
 It is among the 100 largest wineries in the United States with an annual production of 80,000 cases of wines.
 Its grapes are trucked from its 200-acre vineyards fifty miles away just outside Lordsburg.
 At the winery, the grapes are filtered and pressed.
 Some are barrel-aged for as long as 18 months.
-In the January, 2010 edition of New Mexico Magazine, my friend Lesley King profiled the wine-making process at the St. Clair Winery for her monthly King of the Road feature.
+In the January, 2010 edition of New Mexico Magazine, the great Lesley King profiled the wine-making process at the St. Clair Winery for her monthly (and much missed) King of the Road feature.

 In 2005, St. Clair Winery launched a wine-tasting room and bistro on the outskirts of historic Old Town Plaza and on the site of the now defunct Rio Grande Cantina.
 Bacchus would be proud.
 An extensive wine list showcases St. Clair wines which may be enjoyed in the bistro or the stylishly appointed wine bar.
 The wine shop also features some of our favorite gourmet offerings as well as wine accessories.
 St. Clair Bistros can also be found in Las Cruces and Farmington in addition to the tasting room in Deming.